Infused Water

 There are a variety of specially designed water bottles and pitchers that you can buy so you can easily make flavored waters.
 A small chamber in the center holds the flavorings.
 Just add water – and let sit for at least an hour.
 It’s also easy to find recipes for infused waters for pressure cookers (aka “Instant Pot”).
 If these are handy or make it more convenient for you – use them!
 But know, they are not necessary.
 Adding sliced fruit or cucumber to a pitcher of tap water and putting it in your fridge works just fine too!

-While you can easily find recipes online, it really is as easy as using up what’s in your fridge!
+While you can easily find recipes online, it really as easy as using up what’s in your fridge!
 Check the list of suggested combos for some popular flavor ideas.

 • Start with very cold sparkling or still water.